okadalabipr/intro_to_param_estim/README.md

 ga_v2 optimizes an objective function through the following procedure.

 1. **Initialization**<br>
-As an initial population, create *n*<sub>*p*</sub> individuals randomly. ga_v2 also represents individuals as n-dimensional real number vectors, where n is the dimension of the search space.
+As an initial population, create *n*<sub>*p*</sub> individuals randomly. ga_v2 also represents individuals as *n*-dimensional real number vectors, where *n* is the dimension of the search space.
 To these individuals, ga_v2 tentatively assigns a single objective value which is worse than those of any of the possible candidate solutions.
 Set Generation to 0, and set the iteration number of converging operations *N<sub>iter</sub>* to 1.

 1. **Selection for reproduction**<br>
 As parents for the recombination operator, ENDX, select *m* individuals, **p**<sub>1</sub>, **p**<sub>2</sub>, · · · ,**p**<sub>*m*</sub>, without replacement from the population.